Analysis: The Cause and Impact of South Africa’s ICJ Case Against Israel

 However, due to increasing international pressure from the anti-apartheid movement, the U.S. was forced to reverse course and imposed economic sanctions on South Africa in 1986.
 This left Israel as the only major power to still maintain a close relationship with South Africa.
 With increased economic pressure from the U.S., Israel eventually fell in line and joined the sanctions against South Africa.

-Shortly after, the South African government was forced to enter into negotiations with their declared enemies in the African National Congress (ANC) to facilitate the peaceful transition of power.
+Shortly after, the South African government was forced to enter into negotiations with their declared enemies in the African National Congress to facilitate the peaceful transition of power.

 Former South African President Nelson Mandela (left) meeting Israeli President Ezer Weizman (center) and Israeli Air Force co-founder Syd Cohen (right) photo source: Israeli State Archives